+Third party risk management.
+The Current Business Climate Requires a Review and Reassessment of Your Organisation’s Third-Party Relationships.
 We won’t soon forget the year 2020 and the myriad ways worldwide business was derailed over a microscopic virus that caused a global pandemic.
 From layoffs and shutdowns to shortages and closures, the long-term effects of the pandemic have yet to be determined.
-But one thing is certain: The disruption to the global supply chain has wreaked havoc in virtually every business sector.
+But one thing is certain: The disruption to the global supply chain has wreaked havoc in virtually every business sector. third party risk management

 Threats are increasing on several levels for organisations that rely on outside third parties, such as agents, brokers, vendors and suppliers.
 While depleted inventories, idle production, inferior products and delayed delivery have greatly impacted the marketplace worldwide, multinational businesses are feeling the brunt of these pandemic-induced supply chain disruptions on a greater scale:

 - Organisations are suffering financial loss as the supply chain falters;

 - Companies are losing customers because of poor-quality products and services from third parties;

 - Organisations are opening the doors to litigation by working with third parties that may be engaging in bad labour practices or forcing workers to produce in unsafe work conditions;

 - Company data systems are being exposed and breached because of poor security practices by third parties;